 If you or a loved one are a victim of a dog attack and are bitten or otherwise injured you may be eligible for compensation under the law.
 The Duluth dog bite lawyers at Nicolet Law Accident & Injury Lawyers represents Duluth dog bit victims in legal actions seeking damages for injuries and losses.
 Contact us today for a free consultation about your rights after a dog harms you or a loved one.

-Nicolet Law Accident & Injury Lawyers is a full-service personal injury law firm serving clients in Duluth and throughout Minnesota and Wisconsin.
-For years, our team has committed itself to providing smart, compassionate legal advice to victims of preventable accidents, including to individuals who suffered injuries from a dog bite or dog attack.
+Nicolet Law Accident & Injury Lawyers is a full-service personal injury law firm serving clients in Duluth and throughout Minnesota, Wisconsin, and North Dakota.
+With decades of combined legal experience, our firm has committed itself to providing smart, compassionate legal advice to victims of preventable accidents, including to individuals who suffered injuries from a dog bite or dog attack.

 Our team has compiled an impressive track record of results in a wide range of personal injury matters, including: